FREQUENTLY ASKED QUESTIONS

 The single espresso pod standard is 44ml wide and 10ml high.
 The weight varies according to coffee blend, roast, grind and batch - around 7-8 grams.
 The pods are symetrical in shape and have a tag for easy removal from pod ony/specific equipment.
 For more information visit www.esesystem.com

-The double espresso pods can also be used in traditional café systems using the Pod Pressure Handles(sold on this website).
-The Pod Pressure Handle has an adjustable floor which can be set for double pods and a built-in pressure valve that opens at 9Bar.
-There are 7 different Pod Pressure Handles specific to different makes/models of cafe equipment.
-Systems such as; Astoria, Bezzera, Boema, Brasilia, Caramali, Cimbali, Expobar, Faema, Nuova Simonelli, Pavoni, Rancillo, San Marco, San Marino, San Remo, Wega.
+A 200mm, 210mm or 215mm pod filter basket will be required(sold on this website).
+Alternatively, a Pod Pressure Handle can be used.
+Pod Pressure Handles have an adjustable floor, which can be set for 14g commercial double espresso pods and a built-in pressure valve that opens at 9Bar.
+There are 8 different Pod Pressure Handles specific to different makes/models of cafe equipment.
+Systems such as; Astoria, Bezzera, Boema, Brasilia, Caramali, Cimbali, Expobar, Faema, Nuova Simonelli, Pavoni, Rancillo, San Marco, San Marino, San Remo, Wega(all sold on this website).

-The Cafe espresso pods are designed to be used with the Pod Pressure Handles(sold on this website).
-The Pod Pressure Handle has an adjustable floor which can be set for cafe pods and a built-in pressure valve that opens at 9Bar.
-There are 7 different Pod Pressure Handles specific to different makes/models of cafe equipment.
-Systems such as; Astoria, Bezzera, Boema, Brasilia, Carimali, Cimbali, Expobar, Faema, Nuova Simonelli, Pavoni, Rancillo, San Marco, San Marino, San Remo, Wega.
+A 190mm, 195mm or 200mm pod filter basket will be required(sold on this website).
+Alternatively, a Pod Pressure Handle can be used.
+Pod Pressure Handles hava an adjustable floor, which can be set for 10g commercial espresso pods and a built-in pressure valve that opens at 9Bar.
+There are 8 different Pod Pressure Handles specific to different makes/models of cafe equipment.
+Systems such as; Astoria, Bezzera, Boema, Brasilia, Carimali, Cimbali, Expobar, Faema, Nuova Simonelli, Pavoni, Rancillo, San Marco, San Marino, San Remo, Wega(all sold on this website).

 What is a Swiss Water Decaffeinted espresso pod?

 Research tells us that the market for decaf coffee is people who actually like coffee, however, for one of many reasons, don’t want the caffeine.
 The market is not people who don’t like coffee.
-Caffeine is present naturally in coffee beans grown on the plantations.
+Caffeine is present naturally in coffee beans, grown on the plantations.
 To date, the process of removing the caffeine from the coffee beans has been chemically intensive.
 The choice of coffee beans to be put through the de-caf process has typically been low grade.
 The end result is often an unpleasant, chemically tainted coffee.

 The Swiss Water decaf process does not use chemicals and does not taint the taste of the coffee.
 Visit www.swisswater.com.
 We have selected a high grade coffee blend, popular as a café blend.
 The only difference is the caffeine, the taste is not compromised.
 Decaffeinated espresso pods are packed in blue foil.